 This morning we travel by public transport to the Toshima district where we shall take a guided tour of the beautiful Jiyu Gakuen Girls’ School, Myonichikan, designed by renowned American architect Frank Lloyd Wright.
 The Myonichikan consists of four buildings whose extended horizontal lines blend with the landscape, like Wright’s famous ‘Prairie House’ designs.
 Arato Endo designed one of the four buildings, the auditorium.
 Myonichikan was designated an Important Cultural Property in May 1997 for its historic and artistic values.

 Following some time at leisure for lunch we take the train across to Sumida for a visit to Shotoku Glass Co. which has recently been producing works to designs by Jasper Morrison.
 Shotoku has developed the ‘Usuhari glass’ series based on the knowledge they originally gained from making the glass for electric light bulbs.
 In 2003, Shotoku Glass won the ‘Best Product Award’ in the ‘Accent on Design’ category at the New York Gift Fair.
 In 2005 they introduced the ‘e-glass’ series.
 These glasses are made from recycled fluorescent light tubes and received the top award in the First Annual Traditional Arts and Crafts Challenge Awards (Japan).
 In 2006, this series was recognized as an environmentally friendly product and became the first glass product in Japan to be given the Eco Mark.
 We also will visit the Edo Kiriko Glass Factory which is renowned for its beautiful cut glass and will provide an interesting comparison to the Shotoku Glass.
 We finish the day with a visit to the Hiroko Takahashi Atelier, where the age-old tradition of kimono creation is combined with cutting edge textile design.
-This evening we enjoy a farewell evening meal of traditional Kaiseki cuisine at ‘Miyako’.
-We will partake in an array of small beautifully presented dishes that showcase the artistry of Japanese cooking.
+This evening we enjoy a farewell evening meal at a local restaurant.
 (Overnight Tokyo) BD

 Day 10: Wednesday 27 September, Depart Tokyo